melissazhen/starter-hugo-academic/content/home/featured.md

 # This file represents a page section.
 headless: true

-active: false
+active: true
 # Order that this section appears on the page.
-weight: 80
+weight: 30

-title: Featured Publications
+title: Recent Publications
 subtitle: ''

 content: